AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 ## Audio Receivers

-If Basic Audio support bit is active in the CTA Extension Header, audio receiver MUST have Receiver Capabilities.
+If the Basic Audio support bit is active in the CTA Extension Header, audio receiver MUST have Receiver Capabilities.

 When no descriptors are provided, the capabilities MUST contain: